learnprofile/Azure.IoT.Example/README.md

 ---

 ## 1. Before Deploy
 1.1.
 Create AzDo environments listed in DeployToAzure/Environments folder.
-The YAML files are created with a DEV and QA environment, but that can easily be extended that to how ever many are needed.
+The YAML files are created with a DEV and QA environment, but that can easily be extended that to how ever many environments are needed.

 1.2.
 Create variable groups as shown in DeployToAzure/VariableGroups and fill in with appropriate data (i.e. subscription info, desired app name, etc.).
-The Bicep files are designed to use a three character* Organization Code (or user initials), and a 6 character Application Name, forming standardized and unique names for each environment.
+The Bicep files are designed to use a three character* OrgCode (or user initials), and a six character Application Name, forming standardized and unique names for each environment.

     *Longer names can be specified, but some objects might exceed the max name length!